dsccommunity/ExchangeDsc/README.md

 ### ConfigureAutoMountPoint-FromCalculator

-Configures ExchangeDatabase and ExchangeVolume mount points automatically using the **xExchAutoMountPoint** resource.
+Configures ExchangeDatabase and ExchangeVolume mount points automatically using the **ExchAutoMountPoint** resource.
 Shows how to feed the .CSV files from the Server Role Requirements Calculator into the resource.
-The example code for ConfigureAutoMountPoint-FromCalculator is located in "ConfigureAutoMountPoints-FromCalculator.ps1" in the module folder under ...\xExchange\Examples\ConfigureAutoMountPoint-FromCalculator.
+The example code for ConfigureAutoMountPoint-FromCalculator is located in "ConfigureAutoMountPoints-FromCalculator.ps1" in the module folder under ...\ExchangeDsc\Examples\ConfigureAutoMountPoint-FromCalculator.

 ### ConfigureAutoMountPoint-Manual

-Configures ExchangeDatabase and ExchangeVolume mount points automatically using the **xExchAutoMountPoint** resource.
+Configures ExchangeDatabase and ExchangeVolume mount points automatically using the **ExchAutoMountPoint** resource.
 Configures disk map manually.
-The example code for ConfigureAutoMountPoint-Manual is located in "ConfigureAutoMountPoints-Manual.ps1" in the module folder under ...\xExchange\Examples\ConfigureAutoMountPoints-Manual.
+The example code for ConfigureAutoMountPoint-Manual is located in "ConfigureAutoMountPoints-Manual.ps1" in the module folder under ...\ExchangeDsc\Examples\ConfigureAutoMountPoints-Manual.

 ### ConfigureDatabases-FromCalculator

-Configures primary databases and database copies using the **xExchMailboxDatabase**, **xExchMailboxDatabaseCopy**, and **xExchWaitForMailboxDatabase** resources.
+Configures primary databases and database copies using the **ExchMailboxDatabase**, **ExchMailboxDatabaseCopy**, and **ExchWaitForMailboxDatabase** resources.
 Shows how to feed the .CSV files from the Server Role Requirements Calculator into the resource.
-The example code for ConfigureDatabases-FromCalculator is located in "ConfigureDatabases-FromCalculator.ps1" in the module folder under ...\xExchange\Examples\ConfigureDatabases-FromCalculator.
+The example code for ConfigureDatabases-FromCalculator is located in "ConfigureDatabases-FromCalculator.ps1" in the module folder under ...\ExchangeDsc\Examples\ConfigureDatabases-FromCalculator.

 ### ConfigureDatabases-Manual

-Configures primary databases and database copies using the **xExchMailboxDatabase**, **xExchMailboxDatabaseCopy**, and **xExchWaitForMailboxDatabase** resources.
+Configures primary databases and database copies using the **ExchMailboxDatabase**, **ExchMailboxDatabaseCopy**, and **ExchWaitForMailboxDatabase** resources.
 Configures database list manually.
-The example code for ConfigureDatabases-Manual is located in "ConfigureDatabases-Manual.ps1" in the module folder under ...\xExchange\Examples\ConfigureDatabases-Manual.
+The example code for ConfigureDatabases-Manual is located in "ConfigureDatabases-Manual.ps1" in the module folder under ...\ExchangeDsc\Examples\ConfigureDatabases-Manual.

 ### ConfigureNamespaces

 Contains three different examples, **SingleNamespace**, **RegionalNamespaces**, and **InternetFacingSite**, which show different ways to configure Client Access Namespaces.
-The three examples are in separate folders the module folder under ...\xExchange\Examples\PostInstallationConfiguration.
+The three examples are in separate folders the module folder under ...\ExchangeDsc\Examples\PostInstallationConfiguration.

 ### ConfigureVirtualDirectories

 Configures various properties on Exchange Virtual Directories, like URL's and Authentication settings.
-The example code for ConfigureVirtualDirectories is located in "ConfigureVirtualDirectories-Manual.ps1" in the module folder under ...\xExchange\Examples\ConfigureVirtualDirectories.
+The example code for ConfigureVirtualDirectories is located in "ConfigureVirtualDirectories-Manual.ps1" in the module folder under ...\ExchangeDsc\Examples\ConfigureVirtualDirectories.

 ### CreateAndConfigureDAG

 Creates a Database Availability Group, creates two new DAG networks and removes the default DAG network, and adds members to the DAG.
-The example code for CreateAndConfigureDAG is located in "CreateAndConfigureDAG.ps1" in the module folder under ...\xExchange\Examples\CreateAndConfigureDAG.
+The example code for CreateAndConfigureDAG is located in "CreateAndConfigureDAG.ps1" in the module folder under ...\ExchangeDsc\Examples\CreateAndConfigureDAG.

 ### EndToEndExample

 An end to end example of how to deploy and configure an Exchange Server.
 The example scripts run Jetstress, install Exchange, create the DAG and databases, and configure other Exchange settings.
-The example code for EndToEndExample is located in in the module folder under ...\xExchange\Examples\EndToEndExample.
+The example code for EndToEndExample is located in in the module folder under ...\ExchangeDsc\Examples\EndToEndExample.

 ### InstallExchange

-Shows how to install Exchange using the **xExchInstall** resource.
+Shows how to install Exchange using the **ExchInstall** resource.
-The example code for InstallExchange is located in "InstallExchange.ps1" in the module folder under ...\xExchange\Examples\InstallExchange.
+The example code for InstallExchange is located in "InstallExchange.ps1" in the module folder under ...\ExchangeDsc\Examples\InstallExchange.

 ### JetstressAutomation

-Contains two separate example scripts which show how to use the **xExchJetstress** resource to automate running Jetstress, and the **xExchJetstressCleanup** resource to cleanup a Jetstress installation.
+Contains two separate example scripts which show how to use the **ExchJetstress** resource to automate running Jetstress, and the **ExchJetstressCleanup** resource to cleanup a Jetstress installation.
-The example code for JetstressAutomation is located in "1-InstallAndRunJetstress.ps1" and "2-CleanupJetstress.ps1" in the module folder under ...\xExchange\Examples\JetstressAutomation.
+The example code for JetstressAutomation is located in "1-InstallAndRunJetstress.ps1" and "2-CleanupJetstress.ps1" in the module folder under ...\ExchangeDsc\Examples\JetstressAutomation.

 ### MaintenanceMode